jakeisnt/site/content/projects/_index.md

 +++
-title = "Tutorials"
+title = "Projects"
 draft = false
 [menu.main]
   weight = 2001
-  identifier = "tutorials"
+  identifier = "projects"
 +++

-How to accomplish things (both technical and non-technical) that I've had trouble with in the past.
-Either the current solution on the internet didn't fit my use case, I couldn't track down a solution, or I've discovered something cool I'd like to introduce to others.
+Here are some descriptions of projects I've worked on.